From your course provider

 There are many charities and educational organisations in the UK which can provide students with additional funding and support, but many students either do not know about them or assume they are not eligible.
 Do your research to see what you can apply for in addition to your student finance loans/grants – various awards are available based on criteria such as personal circumstances, specific industries/subject areas, or your educational attainment.

 Disability Rights UK publish a factsheet which gives lots of detailed, useful advice about applying for bursaries, grants, and scholarships.

 Students on eligible healthcare courses may qualify for an NHS Students’ Bursary.
 For more information, and to find out which courses are eligible, check the NHS website, or the NHS Wales website if you're looking to study in Wales.

-Changes to funding for all new undergraduate nursing, midwifery and allied health professional students for 2017 entry
+Funding for undergraduate nursing, midwifery, and allied health professional students varies by country of study:

 If you’re undertaking teacher training, there may be funding available to support you.
 It depends on a few different things – such as the type of training route/programme, your degree/teaching subject, where you live, where you’ll study, and your personal circumstances.

 Apply from wherever you normally live – through The National College for Teaching and Leadership in England, Discover Teaching in Wales, Student Awards Agency for Scotland and NI Direct in Northern Ireland.

 Social work careers

 If you’re training for social work, you may get a bursary to help with living costs and tuition fees.
 The amount won’t depend on household income – instead it’s based on where you live and where you’ll be studying.

 For students in financial hardship